 - Travel expenses

 This is one of the most difficult elements when it comes to making this type of claim.
 This is because there are various psychological conditions which have symptoms that are almost identical to stress.
 Depression is a prime example of this.
 Although stress and depression share very similar symptoms, they are two completely different illnesses.
-Depression may not be caused because of the workplace.
-However, stress in the workplace could lead to depression, which makes matters confusing, to say the least.
+Depression may not be caused because of the workplace, however, stress in the workplace could lead to depression.
 This highlights the importance to have a medical examination.

 Another type of stressful job is working for the Emergency Services, whether the Ambulance Service, Fire Brigade, or Police Force.
 Unlike the AFCS mentioned above, there has not been a government body that has been established for these sorts of claims.
 Therefore, they are handled and processed just like any other workplace claim would be, which is why using our help comes highly recommended.

 A lot of people assume that they will not be able to make a claim if they are not employed directly by a business.
+They may also think they cannot claim compensation if they are self-employed.
 Again, this is not the case.
 It does not stop you from making a claim against the company in question for any stress caused.
 Sometimes you do not have to work directly for the company to have a claim against them.
 Any contract worker or freelancer that works for a single business over a long period of time may be regarded as being employed directly by the organisation.
 It depends on the facts of the individual case.

-By law in the UK, all employers owe their workers a duty of care.
+Under the Health and Safety at Work etc. Act 1974, all employers owe their workers a duty of care.
 This means that they have to provide a safe and healthy working environment.
 In terms of stress, this means they must take precautions to make sure that employees aren’t as prone to experience stress while at work.
-It also means that they must look out for causes of stress in the workplace and make an effort to remove them.
+Employers must look out for causes of stress in the workplace and make an effort to remove them.